 Jump to:

-These homemade popsicles were inspired by my other banana desserts.
+These homemade popsicles were inspired by my Key Lime Pie Popsicles and my other banana desserts.
 Next time try my Banana Pudding Cupcakes, Banana Pudding Tacos or my Banana Pudding Brownies.

-Due to the inclusion of half and half in this recipe this has made the banana pudding popsicles extra creamy and decadent.
+Due to the inclusion of half and half in this recipe this has made the banana pudding pops extra creamy and decadent.
 They're almost an ice cream in flavor!

 See recipe card at the bottom of this post for quantities.